openZH/NachbR/README.md

 #### `xml_to_df(xml)`

-Takes an xml-file and flattens its content by extracting its leaves and expanding the data if there are, for example, multiple locations.
+Takes an XML-file and flattens its content by extracting its leaves and expanding the data if there are, for example, multiple locations.

 - `xml`: XML-file